Invest

 Married filing separately

-The phase-out range refers to the income bracket where your ability to contribute gradually decreases until you reach the Roth IRA income limit, beyond which contributions are disallowed.
-For example, single filers earning up to $146,000 can contribute $7,000 or $8,000 depending on their age.
+The phase-out range refers to the income bracket where your ability to contribute gradually decreases until you reach the Roth IRA income limit, beyond which you cannot contribute.
+For example, single filers earning up to $146,000 can contribute the full amount of $7,000 or $8,000 depending on their age.
 These are maximum contribution limits.
 In the meantime, those who earn $149,000 can contribute $5,600 or $6,400 accordingly.
-Finally, if you hit the max income for a Roth IRA, you won’t be allowed to contribute to this account.
+Finally, if your income exceeds the Roth IRA limit, you’re ineligible to contribute to this account.

-Even if you match Roth IRA salary limits, only some of the money you earn is eligible for contributions to this savings account.
-It should be earned income such as wages, bonuses, tips, or commissions.
-Profits from your own business, as well as military differential, pays and taxed alimony can also be used for Roth IRA purposes.
-Meanwhile, dividends and interest revenues, social security and unemployment benefits, or pension income are not acceptable for Roth IRAs.
+Even if you’re within the Roth IRA salary limits, not all types of income are eligible for contributions to this savings account.
+It must be earned income, such as wages, tips, bonuses, or commissions.
+Income from your own business, as well as military differential pay and taxable alimony, can also qualify for Roth IRA purposes.
+Meanwhile, income from dividends and interest revenues, Social Security, unemployment benefits, or pensions cannot be contributed to a Roth IRA.

-If you qualify for Roth IRA contributions and fit within salary limits for Roth IRA, the whole process will take you just a few steps to start saving for retirement:
+If you qualify for Roth IRA contributions and meet the income limits, the whole process will take you just a few steps to start contributing for retirement:

-• Set up a Roth IRA account with a financial institution such as a bank;
+• Set up a Roth IRA account with a financial institution such as a bank or brokerage firm.

-• Decide if you’ll make contributions as a lump sum or set up regular automatic payments;
+• Decide how to contribute: You can either make a lump sum deposit or set up regular automatic contributions.

-• Keep track of your contributions throughout the year to stay within the annual limit since excess contributions may entail penalties (6% annually).
+• Track your contributions throughout the year to ensure you stay under the annual limit.

 You can transfer funds between Roth IRA accounts without tax consequences.
 This type of transfer is done between the financial institutions as a direct rollover.
-To convert funds from a traditional IRA 401(k) to a Roth IRA, you must pay taxes on the converted amount.
+However, converting funds from a traditional IRA 401(k) to a Roth IRA requires you to pay taxes on the amount converted.

 Final Thought